 About Supercrawl

-Since its start in 2009, Hamilton’s Supercrawl has gone from a one-day celebration on a single block to a weekend-long experience fanning out over more than a dozen, while attendance has grown from 3,000 in the first season to more than 275,000 in 2022.
+Since its start in 2009, Hamilton’s Supercrawl has gone from a one-day celebration on a single block to a weekend-long experience fanning out over more than a dozen, while attendance has grown from 3,000 in the first season to more than 275,000 in 2023.
 Along the way, the music and arts festival has hosted countless incredible artists from across the country and around the world, showcased the city in its best light and been honoured with a host of awards.
-Supercrawl has been awarded TIAO’s 2015 Tourism Event of the Year, shortlisted for 2017 Canadian Tourism Awards’ Event of the Year, and been recognized as one of Festivals & Events Ontario’s Top 100 Events in Ontario (2015-2020, 2023).
+Supercrawl has been awarded TIAO’s 2015 Tourism Event of the Year, was shortlisted for 2017 Canadian Tourism Awards’ Event of the Year, and has been recognized as one of Ontario’s Top 100 Festivals/Events in eight sequential awards (2015-2020, 2023-2024).
+In 2019, Supercrawl’s Family Zone programming earned a Festivals & Events Ontario Achievement Award for Best Youth Initiative.
+In 2024, the festival was awarded an FEO Achievement Award for Best Volunteer Program.

 Supercrawl’s achievements are a reflection of the city’s strong and engaged creative community.
 The festival is firmly rooted in the collaboration of dozens of community partners and cultural organizations, and the talents of countless artists.
 Planned and coordinated with the help of dedicated volunteer committees year-round, Supercrawl also adds hundreds of volunteers to the festival’s team over the event weekend.